dmgeurts/getcert_paloalto/README.md

 + "pan_getcert" --> https://github.com/dmgeurts/getcert_paloalto/edit/master/pan_getcert
   + Obtains a certificate from FreeIPA and sets the post-save to use pan_instcert for automatic installation of a renewed certificate.
 + "pan_instcert" --> https://github.com/dmgeurts/getcert_paloalto/edit/master/pan_instcert
-  + Installs and optionally attaches a certificate to an SSL/TLS Profile.
+  + Installs and optionally attaches the certificate to up to two SSL/TLS Profiles.
     + Management interface SSL/TLS Profile
     + Global Protect certificates can be attached to one or two SSL/TLS Profiles, as required.